dhirsch1138/cc65_template/README.md

 - Open a terminal instance for the container.
 - Make sure you are in the base folder of the image (where the makefile is)
 - run "make all"
-- If all goes well, your generated binary will be placed in build/output.bin
+- If all goes well, your generated binary will be placed in "build/output.bin"

 ### Looking at generated "output.bin" using hexdump
-* hexdump is already installed in the container. just run: hexdump -C build/output.bin
+* hexdump is already installed in the container. just run: "hexdump -C build/output.bin" without quotes in container terminal instance.

 ### Writing eprom
 #### From inside the container